clover/codelab-remote-pay-cloud/README.md

 };
 ```

-It will be nice to have access to the `performSale` helper method on the `RemotePayCloudTutorial` instance we're creating in `index.js`.
+It will be nice to have access to the `performSale` helper method on the `RemotePayCloudTutorial` instance you're creating in `index.js`.

 ```diff
 + var remotePayCloudTutorial;